 Bicycle Accident Prevention

-May is National Bike Month - and a great time to brush up on bike accident prevention.
-According to the Center For Disease Control, each year more than half a million people in the United States visit an emergency room due to a bike accident - and 700 people die from their bike accident injuries.
+May is National Bike Month and a great time to brush up on bike accident prevention.
+According to the Center For Disease Control, each year more than half a million people in the United States visit an emergency room due to a bike accident, and 700 people die from their bike accident injuries.
 How can you keep the roads safer for bike riders and prevent bike injuries and cyclist fatalities?

 - Wear a helmet.
 This is probably the most common bike injury prevention tip, and there’s a reason for it: over ninety percent of those killed in bike accidents were not wearing helmets.
 It is the single best way to protect yourself while cycling and prevent traumatic brain injuries if you are hit by a car or truck while biking.

-- Use hand singles.
+- Use hand signals.
 If you are riding in traffic, you must obey the rules of the road.
 This includes the use of signals.
 Let the drivers around you know when you are turning and when you are slowing down so that they do not have to guess your next move.

 - Along the same lines, be predictable.
 Don’t weave in and out of park cars, don’t turn suddenly, and don’t swerve without warning.

-- Ride with traffic - a head-on bicycle accident will result in much more serious injuries than if you are hit from behind.
-It's also against the law to ride against traffic on a bike.
+- Ride with traffic.
+A head-on bicycle accident will result in much more serious injuries than if you are hit from behind.
+It’s also against the law to ride against traffic on a bike.